 Irishman Terry Wogan had easily proved himself to be Britain's favourite DJ with with his weekday afternoon show for BBC Radio 2 from 1969 to 1972.
 His chatty, non-

 Although he had given TV a go back in Ireland in the mid sixties it would take several years for TV scouts to give him airtime in the UK.
 After hosting the Eurovision Song Contest from Dublin in 1971 he would be given the job as the BBCs regular TV host for the show several years later, becoming not just the voice of the UK, but internationally, with viewers from many other countries preferring Wogan's take on the event rather than the prescribed version supplied by their home country.

-His first regular hosting job would be Lunchtime with Wogan broadcast by ATV in October 1972, a rival to the BBC's Pebble Mill at One, it ran for ten months and included singers Carl Wayne and Penny Lane.
+His first regular hosting job would be Lunchtime with Wogan broadcast by ATV in October 1972, a rival to the BBC's Pebble Mill at One, it ran for ten months and included singers Carl Wayne and Penny Lane as regulars.
 After taking over Peter West's job at Come Dancing he would also host the Sunday afternoon pop quiz Disco for the BBC in 1975, while a couple of live appearances on Top Of The Pops to plug his hit vocal version of the Floral Dance reminded BBC producers of what TV was missing.